oyoclass/python3-doc/doc/extralibs/flask.md

 ## Flask

 Flask is a micro web framwork.
-Flask is similar to <a href="/extralibs/bottle/">Bottle</a>, but it has more functionality out of the box and scales easier. flask is better suited for larger projects that can span across mulitple Python files.
+Flask is similar to [Bottle](/extralibs/bottle/), but it has more functionality out of the box and scales easier. flask is better suited for larger projects that can span across mulitple Python files.

 ### Example